luantty2/pheromone_keyboard/readme.md

 All screws for mounting holes are M2.5 size, but you can modify them up to the actual situation.

-If you choose PLA then it's easy to heat insert threads, but if you choose to use resin, like me, it's a little tricky, you may want to glue your inset nuts to  every hole, and sanding nuts when necessary.
+If you choose PLA then it's easy to heat insert threads, but if you choose to use resin, like me, then it's a little tricky, you may want to glue your inset nuts to  every hole, and sanding nuts when necessary.

 The buttom of acrylic is made of acrylic cut by laser.